 Names of Zeus: Amun

-Amon is the God of Gods of the Egyptian pantheon.
-He was also known, however, as an ultimate mystery, the hidden power of the realm and the whole universe.
-The corpus of the ancient civilization has many materials to him that are vague and difficult to interpret in comparison to Zeus or Jupiter, but they still overwhelmingly emphasize his majesty and primacy.
+Amon is the God of Gods in the Egyptian pantheon.
+He was also known, however, as the ultimate mystery—the hidden power of the realm and the entire universe.
+The corpus of ancient Egyptian civilization contains many texts about him that are vague and difficult to interpret compared to those about Zeus or Jupiter, yet they overwhelmingly emphasize his majesty and primacy.

 His priesthood was located in Thebes, one of the most important cities of Egypt.
-The High Priest of Amon held the ultimate religious power in the state and was the second most important facet of the Egyptian state next to the Pharaoh himself.
+The High Priest of Amon held the highest religious authority in the state and was second in importance only to the Pharaoh himself.

-By the ancient time of Pindar, he was known to have been given Hellenistic characteristics and became known as Zeus Amon.
-Alexander inaugurated and made official this specific cult of Amon to the Egyptian people as they welcomed him as a liberator from the rule of the Persians.
+By the time of Pindar, Amon had been given Hellenistic characteristics and became known as Zeus Amon.
+Alexander the Great formally inaugurated and established this specific cult of Amon among the Egyptian people, who welcomed him as a liberator from Persian rule.

 AMON, RULER OF THE GODS

-Amon holds the ultimate and total primacy of place in the Egyptian pantheon.
+Amon holds the ultimate and supreme position in the Egyptian pantheon.

-High Priest Hoodedcobra explains the point of the duality in this, something that the Egyptian initiates completely understood among themselves.
-The primary worship of Amon and Atum was the focal point of Egyptian religion as he was the Pharaoh of the Gods.
-One title referencing his division of powers in the Coffin texts is the name Amon, Lord of Thrones-of-the-Two-Lands.
+High Priest Hooded Cobra explains the significance of this duality—something Egyptian initiates fully understood among themselves.
+The primary worship of Amon and Atum was the focal point of Egyptian religion, as Amon was the Pharaoh of the Gods.
+One of his titles in the Coffin Texts, Amon, Lord of Thrones-of-the-Two-Lands, references his division of power.

-Part of the symbolism of the great God is shown in his paternal attributes even to other Gods.
-The Cairo hymn, for example, asserts the primacy of Amon as father of the Gods, the Ultimate Father:
+A key aspect of his divine symbolism is his paternal nature, extending even to other Gods.
+The Cairo Hymn, for example, asserts Amon's primacy as the Father of the Gods—the Ultimate Father:

-In line with his attributes of creation, he was held to be the most supernal and highest of all the Gods.
-Amon is constantly asserted as creating the world out of the tears and sweat of his eye, in contrast to the prior depth of blindness.
+In alignment with his creative attributes, Amon was regarded as the most supernal and highest of all Gods.
+He is repeatedly described as bringing the world into existence through the tears and sweat of his eye, contrasting with the previous state of blindness and void.

-He was equated with the Oneness of the universe and the other mysterious creator God named Atum as a consequence of this assertion.
+He was equated with the Oneness of the universe and the other mysterious Creator God, Atum, as a consequence of this assertion.
 The Egyptian hymns to Amon also reference his primacy as ruler over all things:

 Creator and Maker of beings,